2024 GPA Calculator | Queens

-This GPA calculator allows current students at CUNY Queens College to easily calculate their GPAs.
+This GPA calculator allows current students at Queens University of Charlotte to easily calculate their GPAs.

 College can be a very stressful time for many students.
 On top of your gpa and normal course load, you also jobs and internships to apply to.
-The short answer is yes, your CUNY Queens College GPA will matter and impact your short-term careers prospects.
+The short answer is yes, your Queens University of Charlotte GPA will matter and impact your short-term careers prospects.
 However, many jobs only require a minimum GPA for consideration.
 We encourage you to take your Queens GPA seriously, but also remember that a single number does not define you.

-Follow the below steps to accurately calculate your CUNY Queens College GPA.
+Follow the below steps to accurately calculate your Queens University of Charlotte GPA.

 Step 1: Your Queens GPA is calculated by adding up all the grade points you have earned, and dividing by the total amount of credit hours earned.